 IB Predicted Grade Calculator

-Calculate your predicted IB final grades using your test scores, IA marks, and coursework.
-Get accurate predictions based on official IB grade boundaries.
+Calculate your estimated IB final grades using your test scores, IA marks, and coursework.
+Based on approximate historical grade boundaries - consult your IB coordinator for official predictions.

 Detailed component breakdown